swaits/typst-collection/glossy/src/gloss.typ

 //     - "long": Show only the long form.
 //     - "def" or "desc": Show the term's description instead of its name.
 //     - "a" or "an": Prepend an article, chosen from the entry (short or long form).
-//     - "hide" or "hidden": Use term (for the sake of the glossary/index),
-//     but don't display it.
 //   show-term (function): A function that renders the chosen term.
 //   term-links (boolean): If terms should be clickable links leading to glossary
 //